evilnick/k8s-crew/README.md

 This is the temporary blog site.
 There are things still to be done, but it works and is currently deployed using netlify:  <https://vigorous-euler-k8s.netlify.app/>

+It is also now configured to publish on GitHub Pages, using the generated content in the `gh-pages` branch

 To add a new post, you currently need to make a new file in

 `content/en/blog/_posts/`